xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 LINEAR STATES AND MOUTH STATES:

-Two central concept are required for the further discussion: 'linear states' and 'mouth states'.
+Two central concepts are required for the further discussion: 'linear states' and 'mouth states'.
 They are defined in the paragraphs to follow.

 DEFINITION: Linear State